netgroup-polito/un-orchestrator/utils/ovs_utils/README.md

      boot of the UN
   * `cleaner.sh`: remove all the bridges created in OvS and the Docker containers.
      It is usefull in case the un-orchestrator crashes
+  * 'ovs_dump_flows.php' : equal to ovs-ofctl dump-flows but use interface name instead of interface number